About Public Health

 One of the most famous examples of public health in action is the lesson of Dr. John Snow and the Broad Street Pump.

-In the 1800s, waste and untreated raw sewage were collected into cesspools and/or dumped in the Thames river.
-Dr. Snow believed that these actions had the capability of infecting the drinking, cooking, and bathing water collected in the area wells.
+In the 1800s, waste and untreated raw sewage were collected into cesspools and/or dumped in the River Thames.
+Dr. Snow believed that these actions had the potential to contaminate the drinking, cooking, and bathing water collected in the area wells.
 Additionally, water companies often bottled water from the Thames and delivered it to pubs, breweries, and other businesses where it was distributed to the populations living, working, playing, and learning there.

 Testing his theory

 With the Soho outbreak, he set out to prove his theory.
-He began his investigation by tracking down information from hospitals and public records to determine where the outbreak began.
-The investigation included a geographical grid to chart deaths from the outbreak and determine access to the broad street pump.
+He began his investigation by gathering information from hospitals and public records to determine the origin of the outbreak.
+The investigation included a geographic grid to map deaths from the outbreak and assess access to the Broad Street pump.
 Dr. Snow found that within 250 yards of the spot where Cambridge Street joins Broad Street were upwards of 500 fatal attacks of cholera in 10 days, the location of the Broad Street Pump.
 Dr. Snow also investigated people who did not have cholera to determine if they used the pump and to rule out other potential sources.

-In September of 1854, Dr. Snow took his research to town officials and convinced them to take the handle off the pump, making it impossible to draw water.
-Although reluctant to believe him, the officials complied as a trial and the outbreak of cholera almost immediately trickled to a stop.
+In September 1854, Dr. Snow presented his research to town officials and convinced them to take the handle off the pump, making it impossible to draw water.
+Although reluctant to believe him, the officials complied as a trial, and the outbreak of cholera almost immediately trickled to a stop.
 Learn more about Dr. Snow and the Broad Street Pump.